 Good or Bad: Porcelain-Fused-to-Metal Crowns

-For some patients with metal-margined PFM crowns in the back of their mouth, a visible thin black line may not be bothersome; for the most part, the thin black line may be indistinguishable when speaking or eating.
-However, for patients who received a PFM crown for a front tooth and now have a highly visible black line, replacing a PFM crown with a newer, higher-quality PFM crown or an all-porcelain crown can help achieve the more natural-looking restoration.
+For some patients, an exposed metal margin in the back of the mouth may not be bothersome.
+The thin black line may be indistinguishable when speaking or eating.
+However, if this is present on a front tooth, most will look for a crown replacement.
+A new higher quality PFM or a new porcelain crown.
 By replacing old or poorly made PFM crowns, you can hide any evidence that your crown isn’t natural enamel.

 Does poor oral hygiene cause darkness at the gumline?